 Leadership and Governance

-We will examine how well Police Scotland and the Authority are led and the governance, accountability and scrutiny arrangements that have been put in place to ensure delivery of the overall vision of keeping people safe and meeting national, regional and local priorities.
+We will examine how well Police Scotland and the SPA are led and the governance, accountability and scrutiny arrangements that have been put in place to ensure delivery of the overall vision of keeping people safe and meeting national, regional and local priorities.
 We will also consider how the organisation or service area secures improvement in its services.

 Planning and Process

 We will examine the effectiveness of strategies, policies and planning processes in ensuring services are inclusive and focused on user needs.
 We will also examine the work of the organisation or service area in relation to its key functions, in particular the delivery and development of the services it provides, by itself or in partnership with others and how these are measured.